guard/guard-minitest/README.md

 [minitest framework](https://github.com/seattlerb/minitest) when files are modified.

 * Compatible with minitest 1.7.x & 2.x.
-* Tested against Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest versions of JRuby & Rubinius.
+* Tested against Ruby 1.8.7, 1.9.2, 1.9.3, Ruby HEAD, REE and the latest versions of JRuby.

 ## Install